forestgrape/coronavirus/7_social/controlling.md

 - [Virion Decay](./stability.md) in air: occurs mainly through sun light
 - Condensation
 - Washed out by rain
 - Virion attachment to non infectable materials which are non living things such as earth, water or rocks or living things which cannot be infected e.g. coronaviruses can *not* infect plants.
-So outside the vast majority of surfaces are not infectable.
+So outdoors, the vast majority of surfaces are not infectable.

 ### Hospital Overwhelming